PiotrZPL/Firefox-automatic-install-for-Linux/64bit/ReadMe.md

 chmod +x Setup.sh

 This will make the script executable (allowing it to run).
-Next, execute the script by typing one of the following.
+Next, execute the script by type the following.

-   ./Setup.sh

--- OR --

    bash Setup.sh